XavierTho/csa/_posts/2025-11-07-trimester_one_final_review.md

 ## The Three Sprints

 ### First Sprint: Tools and Onboarding Adventure
 The first sprint regarding tools was relatively straightforward.
 Considering I had done both CSSE and CSP before this class, I already had all the tools downloaded that would be used for CSA.
-Even so, I made a blog regarding tool setup that I made as an exercise and perhaps as a guide for future students.

 ### Second Sprint: CSA Lessons